tschlich/typo3machine/README.md

         touch /var/www/html/FIRST_INSTALL

+1. Add this line to your hosts file (/etc/hosts)

+        192.168.23.23   typomachine.local

+    If you want to use another IP you have to configure it in vagrant/Vagrantfile.

 1. Open typomachine.local in your web browser to start the installation wizard

 1. Step 2: fill in user typomachine with password typomachine